microwave89-hv/hw-fw-notes/to-clarify-mbp101.md

 * What is __Firmware.scap__ and why is it that the UefiTool_ne cannot open it properly?
 Or if it *is* opening this properly, why can't I spot human-readable strings??
 * And *why* is __Firmware.scap__ that large, and clearly different from e.g. the MBP101.00F6.B00???

+* Is the Renesas H8/2113 (GMUX chip) programmable from either ME/SMM/SPI ROM/macOS w/o.
+HW access?
+If yes, how?
+Is thery any GMUX FW update???
+(This might allow for rapidly strobing the display backlight ;) )